SashaHanson/4010_Project/README.md

 # write more in depth about modal and the structure of it, how everything will be stored in the modal volume
+# Testing git commit and push...
+# yes or no?